Martin-Chailloux/jour_de_vent/README.md

 # Jour de Vent maya python tools
-Maya Python tools I made during the year for our graduation short movie Jour de Vent.
+A list of Maya Python tools I made during the year for our graduation short movie Jour de Vent.

 More informations in the Wiki.